AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 Custom widgets require their own special .js files, but to trigger a function from the javascript widget or from the body includes you can create a ``custom_javascript`` directory in the configuration directory.
-All files that are placed in that directory will automaticly included in Dashboard.
+All files that are placed in that directory will automatically included in Dashboard.
 All functions you place in a .js file inside that directory will be available everywhere in dashboard.
-Remember that you do this on your own responsibility. javscript code in those files can break Dashboards, and create vulnerabilities.
+Remember that you do this on your own responsibility. javascript code in those files can break Dashboards, and create vulnerabilities.

 Example Dashboards